Tenpō Reforms

 The Tenpō Reforms (天保の改革, tenpō no kaikaku) were an array of economic policies introduced between 1841 and 1843 by the Tokugawa shogunate in Japan.
 These reforms were efforts to resolve perceived problems in military, economic, agricultural, financial and religious systems.
 The changes were intended to address problems in local politics, but they were also addressed more broadly to "domestic uneasiness."
 The perceived need for change led to the arrest of many prominent political figures and writers.
 The reforms became a precursor of reforms initiated after the Meiji Restoration two decades later.

-The Tenpō Reforms were mostly instituted by Mizuno Tadakuni.
-Notably, the restrictions on entertainment were enforced solely by him and when he was removed from government in 1845, they ceased to be enforced.
-Besides this new coinage was issued and commodity price controls were lifted.
-Immigration to Edo was prohibited and the formation of societies as well as Rangaku (Dutch Learning) was banned.
+This reform movement was related to three others during the Edo period: the Kyōhō reforms (1722–1730), the Kansei reforms (1787–1793) and the Keiō Reforms (1864–1867).

+Background

+Tokugawa Ienari became the 11th shogun in 1788 and ruled Japan for about half a century, the longest reign of any shogun in history.
+Whenever the shogunate faced financial difficulties, it lowered the gold and silver content of its coins to prevent financial deterioration, which caused inflation and made life difficult for the common people.
+In 1830, famine and rebellion broke out in many parts of Japan, and in 1837, the Oshio Heihachiro Rebellion broke out.
+After Ienari's death in 1841, Mizuno Tadakuni, a Elder (老中, Rōjū), took over political power and began the Tempō Reforms to revive the economy.